APPLICATION

 Ingredients

-The coating ingredient may consist in :
+The coating ingredient may consist of the following:

-– A light spray of fat or diluted syrup on top to improve adhesion if the remaining fat from the frying phase is not enough
+– A light spray of fat or diluted syrup on top to improve adhesion if the remaining fat from the frying phase is not enough.

-– A finely ground sugar, icing sugar or more often a “deco” mix, made of icing sugar, starch, fat and flavour
+– A finely ground sugar, icing sugar, or more often a “deco” mix, made of icing sugar, starch, fat, and flavour.

 PROCESS